Abraomukas/Abraomukas/README.md

 - Improving an existing solution to manage Toastmasters Clubs - <a>easierSpeak</a>

-- Building a fullstack app to help me decide what to play next - <a>What2Play</a>
+- Building a full stack solution to help me decide what to play next - <a>What2Play</a>

 - Getting a golden badge in Python on <a href="https://www.hackerrank.com">HackerRank</a>